-For PayByLink and BLIK payments (the most popular payments in Poland), we offer an individually negotiated, flat commission.
+For PayByLink, BLIK, buy now pay later with PayPo payments (the most popular payments in Poland), we offer an individually negotiated, flat commission.

-In negotiated prices model, the fee for payment with credit cards is calculated using IF++ model.
+The fee for payments with credit cards is calculated using IF++ model.
 It's not the most known model of pricing, but it is promoted by Visa and Mastercard card organizations and the European Union.

-In the IF++ model, the fee consists of fully transferred costs of interchange fees (IF) and payment processing (PF) and a small percentage margin.
+In the IF++ model, the fee consists of fully transferred costs of interchange fees (IF) and payment processing (PF) and a small percentage margin (operator fee).
 Interchange prices are one for all payment systems from a given country and no payment system, regardless of its turnover, cannot get rebates on IF and PF rates.

 Interchange fees (IF) are low for consumer credit cards (0.2-0.3%), but are much higher for business or non-EU cards (e.g. 1.6%).

 In models with flat commission, transactions that are too expensive (e.g. business or non-EU cards) are rejected by the payment system as too expensive (e.g. when you have the 0.95% negotiated rate and the interchange alone is 1.35%).
 And there it doesn't matter that for example, you do not send parcels to Ukraine.
 It is enough if a person from Ukraine is in Poland and will pay with his card to make the transaction cost.
 So the cost of payment is not predictable before payment.
 Therefore, the payment system with too low flat rates may reject some transactions.
 Your store loses orders, even though you have spent money on advertising, for example.
 This is a common practice, though not very prominent.